vaughanknouse/SQL-employee-tracker/README.md

 ## Installation ***
 To install the SQL Employee Tracker, follow the following steps:

-***EDIT HERE***
 1. Clone the repository to your local machine: `git clone https://github.com/vaughanknouse/SQL-employee-tracker.git`.
 2. Ensure that the current version of Node.js is installed.
 3. Open the cloned repository in a CLI, such as Visual Studio Code.
 4. Navigate to the project directory in your terminal.
 5. Initialize a project with `package.json` by typing `npm init -y` in the terminal.
-6. Install `inquirer` version 8.2.4 by typing `npm inquirer@8.2.4` in the terminal.
+6. Install `inquirer` version 8.2.4 by typing `npm i inquirer@8.2.4` in the terminal.
+7. Install the `pg` package by typing `npm install pg` in the terminal.
-7. Install other necessary dependencies by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.
+8. Install other necessary dependencies by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.

+***EDIT HERE***
-8. To run the server, within the terminal, type the command `npm start` or `node server.js`.
+1. To run the server, within the terminal, type the command `npm start` or `node server.js`.

 ## Usage ***